Early Shino Ware Small Dish | Japan, 16CSOLD OUT

-There is no doubt that it was made to be conscious of the white porcelain of China and Korea.
-However a style of Shino ware had been made under influence of tea masters, and complex feeling of frustration that porcelain could not be made in Japan, and then it evolved into a deformed ware called Oribe ware.
-It can be said that it is a different direction of white ware like the Joseon white porcelain, which pursued “whiteness”.
+The Shino ware is the first white pottery in Japan and it is no doubt that it was made to be conscious of the white porcelain of China and Korea.
+However a style of Shino ware had been made under the influence of tea masters, and a complex feeling of frustration that porcelain could not be made in Japan, and then it evolved into a deformed ware called Oribe ware.

 There is some small lack of glaze on the rim and a kiln scratch on the back, but there are no notable defects.
 Many of Shino’s small dishes are excavated with cracks or chips, and it is rare that they are in such good condition.